giribabu0506-hue/AuraGB/README.md

+# ## 👨‍💻 Author

-# AuraGB created by Mekala GiriBabu india
+AuraGB programming language was created and developed by Giri Babu.

- add x y(addition programming syntax
+This is a custom programming language project focused on UI-based structured programming and embedded system interaction. created by Mekala GiriBabu india add x y(addition programming syntax
 # AuraGB Programming Language